wpswings/points-and-rewards-for-woocommerce/readme.txt

 = 1.3.0 - Released on 07 December 2022 =
 * New: Compatible with WooCommerce Currency Switcher (WOOCS)
 * New: Compatible with the latest WC & WP
-* Fix: When debug mode is on there is warning on the dashboard with the latest WP(6.1.1)
+* Fix: When debug mode is on there is a warning on the dashboard with the latest WP(6.1.1)
-* Upgrade: Enhance Notice layout on Cart Page
+* Upgrade: Enhance Notice layout on the Cart Page
 * Upgrade: Enhance the Account Page layout in the Points Tab

 = 1.2.12 - Released on 28 October 2022 =